Disability Resources and Educational Services (DRES) Achievement and Leadership Awards

 Howard Findley Scholarship

-This scholarship provides monetary support for undergradate students with attention deficit hyperactivity disorder and other learning disabilities who are registered with and utilize the services provided by DRES.
+This scholarship provides monetary support for undergraduate students with attention deficit hyperactivity disorder and other learning disabilities who are registered with and utilize the services provided by DRES.

 Mark E. and Susan B. Goldhaber Scholarship